-Full-time students in the MS in CS degree program must complete the requirements for the degree in 36 months.
-Students in the PT MS in CS degree program must complete the requirements for the degree in 72 months.
+Full-time students in the MS in Computer Science degree program should complete the requirements for the degree in 36 months.
+Students in the PT MS in Computer Science degree program should complete the requirements for the degree in 72 months.
 All students must remain in continuous matriculation throughout the duration of their degree program.